rust-lang/rust/src/doc/rustc-dev-guide/src/codegen/backend-agnostic.md

 offer more flexibility.

-However, the current separation between backend-agnostic and LLVM-specific code has allows the reuse of a significant part of the old `rustc_codegen_llvm`.
+However, the current separation between backend-agnostic and LLVM-specific code has allowed the reuse of a significant part of the old `rustc_codegen_llvm`.
 Here is the new LOC breakdown between backend-agnostic (BA) and LLVM for the most important elements: